Arts Illiana

 Shrine of Saint Mother Theodore Guerin

 The Shrine of Saint Mother Theodore Guerin is the final resting place of Saint Mother Theodore (Saint Theodora), the foundress of the Sisters of Providence of Saint Mary-of-the-Woods.
 Walk through rooms representing Mother Theodore’s journey from France to the Saint Mary-of-the-Woods, Indiana.
 See original artifacts, including Saint Mother Theodore’s writing desk, chaplet, prayer book, shoes and more.
 Tucked behind her amazing life journey is a small chapel room.
 Here you will find Saint Mother Theodore’s final resting place.
-All are welcome.
-Admission is free.
-Donations are appreciated.

 |